 Also keep in mind that referencing things doesn't by default make a work smarter than one that doesn't.

 Try to keep this page from becoming Gushing About Shows You Like.

-.
+If the work is simply using real locations as backgrounds, consider using Real Place Background.
 If the work contains both real backgrounds and other research, then by all means include it here as well.

 - Professional Wrestling